 Do you have a high net worth between $1 million to $10 million but aren’t sure how to make the most of it?

 Are you worried about outliving your retirement savings or managing your wealth to create a lifetime of sustainable income while also keeping your taxes low.
 After all, a dollar doesn't go nearly as far as it once did.

 You can breathe a sigh of relief because you’re in the right place.

-At Covenant Wealth, we specialize in high-net-worth retirement planning and wealth management.
+At Covenant Wealth Advisors, we specialize in high-net-worth retirement planning and wealth management.
 Our approach to personal finance seeks to help pre-retirees find their financial footing before diving into this new season.